monisha439/Python-Number-Analyzer/README.md

 ├── Prime.py
 ├── Reverse.py
 ├── Strong.py
+├── output.png
 └── README.md
 ```

+---

 ## ▶️ How to Run

-1. Download or clone the repository.
+1. Clone or download this repository.
 2. Open the project in VS Code.
 3. Open Terminal.
 4. Run the following command: